2021 Inspiring Hope: Winter Benefit

 "My daughters and I have long been big supporters of the incredible work of The Bowery Mission.
 I love going down and serving meals....And I have seen first-hand myself the important work of the women's centers.
 They don't only provide warm meals, but they also provide educational opportunities, job placement, a safe place to stay and a way for people to strengthen their faith — which is often a key component on the road to recovery."

 "After my recovery, I was left with immense gratitude for my family, friends, and the incredible support system I had around me.
 What could have happened to me without that network of support?
 This gave me an incredible appreciation for The Bowery Mission and how they come alongside those who are facing crises without any other sources of support."

 “We provide both holistic and individualized care to meet each client where they are, first supporting her emotional and physical recovery needs so that she can then focus on employment or housing goals.
 Many women come to us from traumatic situations, and our homes are designed specifically to offer a sense of safety and welcome in a trauma-informed environment.”

 "I felt that empowerment.
 I learned how to understand that my problems were not bigger than God.
 If The Bowery Mission did not exist, I would not be here."

 The Bowery Mission Women's Centers

-Since the 1990s, our programs for women have offered a safe haven for women in crisis — a supportive community where women can heal from homelessness, domestic violence and other traumas.
+Our programs for women offer a safe haven for women in crisis — a supportive community where women can heal from homelessness, domestic violence and other traumas.